alages97/tokka-assignment/readme.md

 In order to scale this solution, we could consider multiple worker nodes, that queries a smaller size of transactions from etherscan.io.

+I also included a separate endpoint to obtain the fee statistics (max, min, avg) given a certain time range as a bonus.

 ## Tests
 To run the tests, please run
     ```bash